nathnaeltamirat/a2sv-web/task-manager-v3(react)/README.md

 # Task Manager App

-A simple and interactive task manager built with HTML, CSS, and Typescript.
-It allows users to add, edit, complete, and delete tasks with a modern popup UI.
+A simple and interactive task manager built with React HTML, CSS, and Typescript.
+It allows users to add, edit, complete,  with a modern popup UI and Delete.

 ---